Public Authorities Control Boardskip breadcrumbs

 Environmental Facilities Corporation

-- Amending PACB Resolution No. 16-EF-701 previously approved on October 19, 2016 for the Clean Water State Revolving Fund in order to further extend the maturity of the financing to the Village of Valatie (Columbia County).
+Amending PACB Resolution No. 16-EF-703 previously approved on December 27, 2016 for the Clean Water State Revolving Fund in order to modify the project scope of the City of Watertown (Jefferson County).

 Housing Finance Agency